savinkirillnick/docs/sniperbot/eng.md

 ### Description of the program

-The program is designed for automatic trading at glass prices, taking into account the desired purchase and sale prices.
+The program is designed for automatic trading at depth prices.

 The bot places purchase orders at the price `bid` + `step`, if the price has fallen below the maximum purchase price `max_buy`